The Shops at Ledgewood Commons: 2016–present: The Shops at Ledgewood Commons

 In December 2018, Walmart announced that it would demolish its current store at the mall and replace it with a new modern supercenter store.
 The old store closed on May 10, 2019, and Walmart started construction on the new store in June 2019, which opened on October 7, 2020, Walmart had originally planned to open on October 17, 2020, but construction finished early and the opening date was moved sooner.

-In 2019, Lemon Tree Hair Salon opened in the former Pizza Hut.

 In January 2019, 24 Hour Fitness announced that it would open a gym at the mall.
 However, in August 2020, the company pulled out of the project after the company filing for bankruptcy.

 Also in August 2020, Barnes & Noble closed its first location at the mall, after being at Ledgewood from 1994 to 2020.

 On September 9, 2020, Burlington Department Store announced it would officially open a store at the new mall.

-In October 2020, it was announced that At Home would open in the space where 24 Hour Fitness was going to be.

-In February 2021, Five Below, Starbucks and Chipotle Mexican Grill opened.

 In March 2021, Burlington Department Store opened.
-Ulta Beauty, Panda Express and Five Guys opened a month later in April.

 On July 30, 2021, The Shops At Ledgewood Commons held a grand opening ribbon cutting ceremony which marked the official opening of the new open air power center.
 Many other stores are set to open.
 In 2023, Lemon Tree moved to one of the strip malls to make way for Popeyes.

 In November 2023, Barnes & Noble announced that it would return to the shopping center in January 2024.

 The mall was purchased by Urban Edge Properties in April 2024 for $83.2 million.
 The next month, the acquirer obtained a 5-year, $50 million mortgage on the property.

-In May 2024, J.Crew Factory opened and Red Lobster closed its location in the shopping center due to the company preparing to file for bankruptcy.

-On June 16, 2025, At Home filed for bankruptcy and announced it would close 26 stores nationwide, including its location in the shopping center.
-The store closed on August 24, 2025.